chrisgilbert/de-zoomcamp-project/readme.md

 ### Running the Pipeline

-1. Run the DLT pipeline to download and load data:
+1. Run the DLT pipeline to download and load data.
+This will also show the pipeline executing in prefect - you can click on the link it generates, or browse to http://localhost:4200/jobs
    ```
    make load
    ```

-3. Run DBT transformations:
+3. Run DBT transformations (again these will execute using prefect)
    ```
    make transformations
    ```